By Oliver Garside

 USP examples: How to demonstrate your value proposition to your clients

 Now that you know what your USP is, it’s time to find ways to put it front and centre whenever and wherever you’re talking about your business.

 You can see how we’ve done this on our homepage.
-We use the brief copy at the top of the page to identify our customers (freelancers or self-employed folks), our USP (straightforward accounting and invoicing) for our audience’s specific need (get organised and get paid).
+We use the brief copy at the top of the page to identify our customers (freelancers or self-employed folks), and our USP (straightforward accounting and invoicing) for our audience’s specific needs (get organised and get paid).

 Here’s another example from our friends over at Freelancing Gems.
 This statement from their homepage identifies their primary service (an online job board and community), and what makes it unique (designed for female Australian freelancers across ALL industries).